 Building Bridges between Philanthropy, Nonprofits, & Communities

-My first foray from the grant-seeking world into the grant-making world was rough.
-It was a sink or swim experience and after drowning, then swimming, then getting ejected from the pool (laid off), I’m thankful for the learning opportunity.
+My first foray into the grant-making world was rough.
+It was a sink or swim experience and after drowning, then swimming, then leaving the pool, I’m thankful for the learning opportunity.
 I now ground my consulting approach in an empathy and practice born from experience.

 Sink or Swim

-I joined an almost entirely new team at NewSchools.
-We were all former school-based personnel who had a deep, resounding commitment to NewSchools’ mission and vision.
+I joined an entirely new team at NewSchools.
+The prior team had moved on and we were appointed to take on their now vacant helm.
+We were former school-based personnel with little grant-making experience who had a deep, resounding commitment to NewSchools’ mission and vision.
 I don’t want to speak for my wonderful former colleagues, so from here on out, I’ll use first person to tell my story.

-As a former teacher and researcher, I was familiar with learning new institutional languages.
+As a former teacher and education researcher, I was familiar with learning new institutional languages.
 In fact, it was expected.
-But when I joined NewSchools Venture Fund, it was like I was learning a new language without a dictionary or a translator.
+But when I joined NewSchools, it was like I was learning a new language without a dictionary or a translator.
 I felt like multilingual student who was put into a new teacher’s class mid-way through the year.
 And I felt incredibly stupid and annoying along the way.

-Every conversation had a corporate sheen that made conversations feel like a holographic image — where one angle looks like a face and another angle looks like something else entirely.
-I stopped asking questions because it felt like I was halting important conversations mid-step by asking about the wrong image.
-From “breaking down silos,” “capacity building,” “bridge building,” “alignment,” “leverage,” “impact,” “strategic pivot,” “scale,” “wordsmith,” and more, I felt how much I was annoying people by asking them to define even the most basic terms.
-I remember feeling profoundly stupid when I asked how we were defining and measuring “innovation” on our funding application.
-I probably came off as critical and nit-picky, but for all you teachers out there, I just really wanted a rubric to soothe the constant anxiety that I was doing it “wrong.”
+Every conversation had a corporate sheen that made them feel like a holographic image — where one angle looks like a face and another angle looks like something else entirely.
+I stopped asking questions because I was halting important conversations mid-step by asking about the wrong image.
+From “breaking down silos,” “capacity building,” “bridge building,” “alignment,” “leverage,” “impact,” “strategic pivot,” “scale,” “wordsmith,” and more, I felt how much I was annoying people by asking them to define even the most basic of terms.
+I remember feeling profoundly dumb when I asked how we were defining and measuring “innovation” on our funding application.
+I probably came off as critical and nit-picky, but I just really wanted a rubric to soothe the constant anxiety that I was doing it “wrong.”
+And our applicants likely felt the same.

-I struggled to translate my knowledge and my background using a language that my organization preferred.
+I struggled to translate my knowledge and my background using the language my organization preferred.
 And I misrepresented myself a lot.
-And as I talked to and read grant applications from hundreds of brilliant entrepreneurs and organization leaders across the country, I started to see parallels.
+As I read grant applications from and talked to brilliant entrepreneurs and organization leaders across the country, I started to see parallels.

 Building Bridges to Stay Dry